Sit down. Grab a drink, and let’s have a chat.

 You may have already gone “no contact” with your family or some family members, and my number one tip for you is to write down a list of reasons why you made this choice.

-Chances are you’ll naturally feel guilty or you may be made to feel guilty for not going to family events.
-Guilt is a huge thing in dysfunctional families, and, as I say, “Your parents put the buttons there so they know exactly how to press them.”
+Chances are you’ll naturally feel guilty, or you may be forced to feel guilty for not going to family events.
+Guilt is a massive thing in dysfunctional families, and, as I say, “Your parents put the buttons there, so they know exactly how to press them.”

 You might be made to feel like you’re the crazy one.
-But, remember that you wrote this list when you weren’t stressed or “crazy,” and that you’re a champion for having the strength to go no contact.
+But remember that you wrote this list when you weren’t stressed or “crazy” and that you’re a champion for having the strength to go no contact.
 You have every right to do what you need to feel okay.
-Find something else to do to distract yourself and hang in there.
-This too shall pass.
-Every year gets much, much easier.
+Find something else to do to distract yourself, and hang in there.
+This, too, shall pass.
+Every year gets much, much more manageable.

-There’s also the possibility that you actually may look forward to seeing your family at the holidays, but every year, find that you come away feeling vaguely disappointed, confused, angry, or guilty.
+There’s also the possibility that you may actually look forward to seeing your family during the holidays.
+Still, every year, find that you come away feeling vaguely disappointed, confused, angry, or guilty.
 This can happen when you have some symptoms of Childhood Emotional Neglect.

 Childhood Emotional Neglect (CEN) happens when you grow up in a family that does not “see” the emotions of anyone in it.
-In the CEN family, feelings are treated as if they are irrelevant or even inconvenient or weak.
-Children in these families learn to ignore and hide their own feelings
+In the CEN family, feelings are treated as if they are irrelevant, or even inconvenient or weak.
+As a result, children in these families learn to ignore and hide their own feelings.

 CEN literally teaches you to avoid.
 Avoid feelings, avoid meaningful topics, avoid, avoid, avoid.
 Then, when you’re done avoiding, avoid some more.

-Just say you were to spy on an emotionally neglectful family’s event; you might see lots of things.
+Just say you were to spy on an emotionally neglectful family’s event; you might see many things.
 You might see crazy jokiness, lots of meaningless chatter about events, weather, or other people, or you might see people not communicating at all.
 Every CEN family finds its own ways to avoid feelings.
-And this can cause enormous Christmas stress.

 Anyone might see what looks like a perfectly normal family having the best holiday.
-What you don’t see is how everyone in the room is secretly, quietly struggling and looking for the nearest exit.
+But, they don’t know that people in the room are secretly struggling and looking for the nearest exit.

-All of this sounding a lot like how your family looks or feels?
+All of this sound a lot like how your family looks or feels?